Anik-et/Anik-et/README.md

 I am currently pursuing an Integrated MSc in Applied Mathematics at IIT Roorkee, where I have been honing my skills in data structures, algorithms, and programming.
 With a strong foundation in these areas, I have actively ventured into the realm of data analysis and machine learning.

 ### Experience
-In my recent role as a Data Analyst/Scientist at Pantech Solutions, I delved into advanced analytics projects focusing on diverse datasets, including breast cancer analysis, engine energy prediction, movie recommendation systems, and web ad optimization.
+In my recent role as a Data Analyst/Scientist at Pantech Solutions, I deloped into advanced analytics projects focusing on diverse datasets, including breast cancer analysis, engine energy prediction, movie recommendation systems, and web ad optimization.
 Leveraging my expertise in regression, SVM, k-means clustering, decision tree classifiers, and reinforcement learning, I gained valuable insights and crafted effective solutions from complex datasets.

 ### Academic Background
 My academic journey at IIT Roorkee has not only equipped me with technical proficiency but also nurtured a passion for continuous learning and innovation.
 I am enthusiastic about leveraging my knowledge to contribute meaningfully to the ever-evolving landscape of data science and applied mathematics.